-The Digital Media Art program at San José State University is a multidisciplinary BFA degree offering digital art and design curriculum in the areas of computer graphics, web development, programming, physical computing, 3D printing, fabrication, prototyping, interactivity and computer games.
+The Digital Media Art program at San José State University is a multidisciplinary BFA degree offering digital art and design curriculum in the areas of computer graphics, web development, creative programming, physical computing, 3D printing, digital fabrication, prototyping, interactivity and computer games.
 Located in the heart of Silicon Valley, the DMA program is dedicated to the advancement of contemporary technologies through research and experimentation at the intersection of art and science.

 The BFA Concentration in Digital Media Art teaches technical, creative, and critical thinking skills to empower our students as problem solvers and innovators in the field of digital technology.
 Students graduating from the program develop real-world skills in graphics, programming, digital video, interaction design, and computer game design using a wide range of tools, technologies, and techniques.
 Our curriculum is hands-on, providing project-oriented learning in collaborative workshop environments.

 DMA operates several labs including the CADRE Physical Computing Lab and the DMA Game Design Lab providing research based pedagogy in a wide range of digital media arts.
 We offer fabrication facilities through our comprehensive wood and metal shops including laser cutters, CNC routers, and vacuform, in addition to metal and large-scale sculptural fabrication.

 CADRE stands for Computer in Art, Design, Research, and Education.
 Established in 1985, CADRE is the second oldest education art media lab in the US (MIT’s Media Lab was the first).
 CADRE currently consists of the Physical Computing Lab (Art 237) and the Game Development Lab (Art 241) on the campus of San José State University.

 How do I become a DMA student?
 When should I apply to the DMA program?